-Yes, and this target has been approved by the Science-Based Targets initiative $% \left\{ 1,2,...,n\right\}$
+Yes, and this target has been approved by the Science Based Targets initiative

-By 2050, Kellogg is committed to working with our suppliers to reduce absolute Scope 3 GHG emissions 50% from a 2015 baseline.
-As these are recently set targets, Kellogg is currently validating the baseline emissions.
-This evaluation will continue based on data from supplier engagement and from internal data on corporate purchases.
+By 2050, Kellogg is committed to working with our suppliers to reduce absolute Scope 3 GHG emissions by 50% from a 2015 baseline.
+Categories 8, 10, 13 and 14 are excluded from the target scope as they are not relevant to our operations.